adafruit/Adafruit_SHARP_Memory_Display/README.txt

 A fork of Adafruit's Sharp Memory LCD library: https://github.com/adafruit/Adafruit_SHARP_Memory_Display

-This version was modified to works on both AVR-based devices like the Uno (using pseudo-SPI bit banging) and ARM-based devices like the Due (using hardware SPI).
+This version was modified to work on both AVR-based devices like the Uno (using pseudo-SPI bit banging) and ARM-based devices like the Due (using hardware SPI).
 I just made a few changes to how the bytes are sent out.
 All original credit goes to Adafruit.

 I'm not sure why we use software pseudo-SPI on AVR-based devices.
 Adafruit wrote that code.